-The Tick Project is a five-year study that will test whether neighborhood-based prevention can reduce human exposure to Lyme disease and other tick-borne diseases.
-The methods we are testing are simple and safe for people, pets, and the environment.
+The Tick Project is a five-year study is testing whether neighborhood-based prevention can reduce human exposure to Lyme disease and other tick-borne diseases.
+The methods we tested are simple and safe for people, pets, and the environment.

 Who is conducting the research?

 The project is led by Cary Institute disease ecologist Dr. Richard Ostfeld and Bard College biologist Dr. Felicia Keesing, in partnership with the US Centers for Disease Control and Prevention, the New York State Department of Health, and the Dutchess County Department of Behavioral and Community Health.

 The study is taking place in Dutchess County, New York, which is home to some of the nation’s highest rates of Lyme disease incidence.
 Residents of twenty-four neighborhoods were recruited.
 Each neighborhood consists of 6-10 square blocks and roughly 100 properties.

 How were the study sites chosen?